ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Services MUST maintain Registration Policies.
 Transparency Services MUST maintain a list of trust anchors (see definition of trust anchor in {{-Glossary}}) to verify Issuers of Signed Statements.
-Transparency Services MUST authenticate signed statements as part of a Registration Policy.
+Transparency Services MUST authenticate Signed Statements as part of a Registration Policy.
 For instance, a trust anchor could be an X.509 root certificate, a pointer to an OpenID Connect identity provider, or any other COSE-compatible trust anchor.

 Registration Policies and trust anchors MUST be made transparent and available to all Relying Parties of the Transparency Service by registering them as Signed Statements on the Append-only Log, and distributing the associated Receipts.